-Sustainability is a business critical initiative for all industries.
-In the banking and financial services sector, many traditional banks, financial institutions and challenger banks have started to embrace sustainability by integrating Environmental, Social and Corporate Governance (ESG) into their business priorities, adopting sustainable initiatives and driving change in the industry.
+Sustainability is business critical for all industries.
+In the banking and financial services sector, many traditional banks, financial institutions and challenger banks have started to embrace sustainability by integrating ESG into their business priorities, adopting sustainable initiatives and driving sustainable behaviours and outcomes.